simonepri/country-iso/README.md

 Given the latitude and longitude coordinates this package returns the country code of the country in which the coordinates fall into.

 The package internally uses [@geo-maps/countries-maritime](https://github.com/simonepri/geo-maps/blob/master/info/countries-maritime.md) map with 10m resolution to give you the right country code.
-The accuracy of the map has been tested with [23785 cities](fixtures/cities.geo.json) but the demo allows you to actually test it manually by just clicking on the map to see what it returns.
+The accuracy of the map has been tested with [23785 cities](fixtures/cities.geo.json) but the [demo](http://simonepri.github.io/country-iso/) allows you to actually test it manually by just clicking on the map to see what it returns.

-Do you believe that this is cool?
+Do you believe that this is useful?
 If so, <a href="#start-of-content">support us with a ⭐️</a>!

 ## Install
 ```bash